 German Men Expect You to Pay Your Share

 Having a German guy = lots of fun, romantic vacations together.
-I met my now German husband while on vacation.
+I met my then German partner while on vacation.

 Just be prepared to pay your share.
 Many German guys are all about going “Dutch”.
 In fairness to them, this is because many German girls are also about going “dutch” so they’ve used to this.

-Besides he’s probably putting the money, he saved for your half of the trip away for your future together.
+Besides, he’s probably putting the money he saved for your half of the trip away for your future together.
 Or his future with someone else as the case may be.
 German men like to save money and they can be tight with it.
 Remind him that flowers from the grocery store are cheap ;).

 If You’re Living in Germany, He’ll Help You Navigate Through German Bureaucracy